PostgREST/postgrest-docs/api.rst

    [ 3, 7 ]

-If you have large payloads to process, it's preferable you instead use a function with an :ref:`array parameter <s_procs_array>` or JSON parameter, as this will be more efficient.
+If you have large payloads to process, it's preferable you instead use a function with an :ref:`array parameter <s_functions_array>` or JSON parameter, as this will be more efficient.

 It's also possible to :ref:`Specify Columns <specify_columns>` on functions calls.